GracieleDamasceno/GracieleDamasceno/README.md

 ___
 #### ✍🏽 About me

 Hello!
 I am Gracie.
 As a "Masterchef" wannabe, I love to cook and try new dishes.
-I declared myself specialized in speed run books.
-Pseudo-film critic in my spare time, I take pleasure in listening to complete and cohesive albums.
+I declared myself specialized in "speed-running" books.
+As a pseudo-film critic in my spare time, I take pleasure in listening to complete and cohesive albums.
 I write on my blog occasionally when inspiration pays me a visit: [Dev on Track!](blog.devontrack.com)